theernestosalas/marsvalor/README.md

 We hope you enjoy exploring the Mars Valor website and the fascinating world of Mars exploration!

-If you have any questions or feedback, please don't hesitate to contact us @ bandsnco@gmail.com
+If you have any questions or feedback, please don't hesitate to contact us!